CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 Once the cameras are assembled, they are ready to be placed in the field.
 Getting to the glacier location to install the camera can be quite an adventure, sometimes requiring a helicopter, huskies, and ice trekking with safety equipment to get there!
-After the time-lapse cameras have been installed, someone from the EIS team has to go back to the cameras to download the pictures every three to twenty-four months.
-Take a look at this map to see the locations of EIS time-lapse cameras and where EIS keeps an eye on the changing landscape.
+After the time-lapse cameras have been installed, someone from the EIS team or partner organizations has to go back to the cameras at regular intervals to download the images.
+Take a look at this map to see the locations of past and present EIS time-lapse cameras that are keeping an eye on the changing landscape.

 After downloading the photographs, team members return to the EIS office in Boulder, Colorado.
 Then the EIS team looks through all the pictures taken by the time-lapse camera—each camera collects about 8,000 pictures per year—to build a good video sequence showing how each glacier has changed through time.

 In many other places, James and the EIS team take “repeat” photographs.
 Some places don’t have time-lapse cameras installed but are still photographed to document change.
 James and the EIS team return to these locations on a regular basis to photograph the exact same landscape.
 These repeat photographs also help us see how the glacier has changed over time.